Iswaran set to be sentenced on Oct. 3. Here's what happened when he pleaded guilty.

 Deputy Attorney-General Tai Wei Shyong is asking for a six- to seven-month jail term for Iswaran.

-"The accused was a minister.
-The more senior the position, the more serious the offence.
-The accused’s acts have had a significant impact on the government’s reputation," said Tai during his submissions.
+"The more senior the position of the public servant in question, the more serious the offence.
+The accused’s position as a Minister represents the highest level of executive office in the Singapore government," said Tai during his submissions.

 He said that the sentence the prosecution is asking for Iswaran is "proportionate", taking into consideration Iswaran's plea of guilt.